-MOLLY NEUMAN is the Global Head of Business Development at Songtrust, the world’s largest global royalty collection service and publishing administrator.
-At Songtrust she leads the business development, sales, and marketing teams of in their service to over 150,000 songwriters and 20,000 publishers to collect their publishing royalties worldwide for over 1,000,000 copyrights.
+MOLLY NEUMAN, formally the Global Head of Business Development, is now President of Songtrust, the world’s largest global royalty collection service and publishing administrator.
+At Songtrust, she oversees and guides the Songtrust teams in their service to over 300,000 songwriters to collect their publishing royalties worldwide for over 2,000,000 copyrights.
 Prior to joining Songtrust, Molly was Head of Music at Kickstarter, Interim President and Vice President of the American Association of Independent Music (A2IM) and held senior roles in label relations at Rhapsody International and eMusic.
 Additionally, she has served on the boards of SoundExchange and A2IM.
 Molly's career in music began as the drummer in the Riot Grrrl band, Bratmobile.

 When did you write your first song and what inspired you to write it?

 In the bathroom of the dorms at the University of Oregon, Allison Wolfe and I plotted our future as feminist punks and started our band Bratmobile the night before our December break freshman year.
 Allison had started writing lyrics that Fall and, after we “started” our band, I got serious on the acoustic guitar I had bought with my Summer job money (I had asked for one for graduation, but got luggage instead).
 I eventually traded that acoustic in for a Fender blue Melody Maker and in the fall of our Sophomore year, we were asked to play our first real show on the upcoming Valentine’s Day and got to work on our first “real” songs.
 Girl Germs, Some Special Sidewalk, Applesauce Girls and maybe a few more…ALL HITS.

 Where do you do your best writing?